 Stephen Curry shoots 86, finishes last in Web.com event

-Curry was last among the 154 finishers — 33 strokes behind leader Alex Prugh — and missed the cut by 13 strokes.
-Last year, Curry shot 74-74 to tie for 148th and miss the cut by 11 shots.
+“I couldn’t hit a driver to save my life today, so that’s how golf goes,” said Curry, who was making his second appearance in the event at TPC Stonebrae.
+“One day you have it, or at least in the amateur world, one day you have it and one day you completely lose it and you have no idea what you’re doing over the top of the ball.”

-“I couldn’t hit a driver to save my life today, so that’s how golf goes,” Curry said. ” One day you have it, or at least in the amateur world, one day you have it and one day you completely lose it and you have no idea what you’re doing over the top of the ball.”
+Curry was last among the 154 finishers.
+He was 33 strokes behind leader Alex Prugh and missed the cut by 13 strokes.
+Last year, Curry shot 74-74 to tie for 148th and missed the cut by 11 shots.

 Playing as an amateur, Curry bogeyed the par-3 second, made a quadruple-bogey 9 on the par-5 third after hitting consecutive drives out of bounds, bogeyed the par-4 fifth, made a triple on the par-4 seventh and a double on the par-4 eighth.